-In the 21st century, the aim of education changes very quickly depending on the demands, and these demands directly affect the educational system.
-Teachers are directly responsible for operating the educational system so that they require and efficient educational competencies, especially in teaching.
-Emotional Maturity defined as an Emotional maturity is the characteristic of passionate behavior that is generally attained.
-Attaining emotional maturity, he can prove a healthy- balanced moving behavior in his usual-everyday life.
-A student teacher may say to be emotional mature if he has in his possession almost all types of emotions-positive is in a position to express them at the appropriate time in appropriate degree.
-In this study, Emotional Maturity includes dimensions such as Emotional Stability, Emotional Progression, Social Adjustment, Personality Integration, and Independence.
-Teaching competencies defined as an incorporated set of the pace of the lesson, reinforcement, understanding child psychology, recognizing behavior, classroom management and giving assignments.
-Competency development must a continuous process in the organization.
-In this study, Subject Competency, Content association and arrangement, Interactive Competency, Instructional Strategies, and Classroom Management.
+In the 21st century, the aim of education changes very quickly depending on the demands and these demands directly affect the educational system.
+Teachers are directly responsible for operating the educational system so that they require stable and efficient educational competencies, especially in teaching.
+Emotional Maturity defined as an Emotional maturity is the characteristic of passionate behaviour that is generally completed by an adult after the expiry of his youth stage.
+After reaching emotional maturity, he can prove a healthy- balanced irrational behaviour in his usual-everyday life.
+A studentteacher may say to be emotionally matured if he has in his possession almost all types of emotions-positive or harmful and is in a position to express them at the appropriate time in a proper degree.
+In this study, Emotional Maturity includes dimensions such as Emotional Stability, Emotional Progression, Social Adjustment, Personality Integration and Independence.
+Teaching competencies defined as an incorporated set of Teaching competencies include the gain and Presentation of the composite skills required for student teaching like introducing a lesson, fluency in questioning, probing questions, explaining, the pace of the experience, reinforcement, understanding child psychology, recognising behaviour, classroom management and giving assignments.
+Competency development must be continuous development in the organisation.